 Folks, I have two stories from Salon.com that I've got to share with you before the program ends.

-One of them here.
+One of them here, it must stop now.

 The media cannot allow Trump to make this election about Bill Clinton.

-Solan's had it.
+Salon's had it.

 Salon's sending out a plea, a warning, a demand to the drive-by media to shut this Trump stuff up about Clinton.

-Donald Trump is going to win.
+But the other Salon story, Donald Trump is going to win.

 This is why Hillary Clinton cannot defeat what Trump represents.

-Now I'm just going to read excerpts of this story to you, verbatim.
+Now, I'm just going to read excerpts of this story to you verbatim.

 And I want to see if you have the slightest idea what the writer is talking about.

-This is the most did you read it?
+This is the, did you read it?

 It's almost like a satire.

-Well, let me just read the beginning, just to show you what I'm talking about here.
+Well, let me just read the beginning just to show you what I'm talking about here.

 Just a little tease.